🩺 Vitals

 - Source: github.com/outline/outline

-- License: BSL-1.1
+- License: BSL 1.1

-- Deployment: Docker / Kubernetes
+- Deployment: Docker | Kubernetes

 - Data Model: PostgreSQL / Redis / S3

-- Complexity: Medium (3/5) - Requires OIDC Auth & S3 Storage
+- Complexity: Moderate (3/5) - Requires external OIDC provider and S3-compatible storage

-- Maintenance: Low (2/5) - Very stable, modern stack
+- Maintenance: Low (2/5) - Stable modern stack, manageable update cadence

 1. The Executive Summary